Prologue: Little Raven Girl

 “Worship you?
 Don’t you know you’ll be the one begging us for more, lil lady?”
 The fattest laughs the loudest, her hand still over his.

 Laughter morphs into pained screams.
-His fellow uglies blink, surprised, as he rears back and howls.
+His friends blink, surprised, as he rears back and howls.
 Fatty clutches his wrist as he falls to the ground, his hand broken in several places.
 One weakness exploited.

-The girl rushes another Ugly, ducking, spinning, rising at his left side—exploiting that lazy eye.
+The girl rushes another ogre, ducking, spinning, rising at his left side—exploiting that lazy eye.

 Full of righteous indignation, her fist slams into his throat with a dull crack.